 Birmingham’s Black History Month launches this week

-Birmingham’s celebration of Black History Month will be launched with a special virtual event on Saturday (26 September).
+Birmingham’s celebration of Black History Month will be launched with a special event this weekend (30 September).

 Birmingham’s Black heritage and its citizens’ own stories will also raise awareness of the challenges and the perceptions that have restricted their access to opportunities, progress and participation in our society.